Measures to tackle air pollution

 Annual air quality monitoring

-The government assesses air quality every year.
-The results of these checks can be viewed in the air quality monitoring tool (in Dutch) and the air quality monitoring report (in Dutch).
+The government tracks air pollution in the Netherlands every year.
+The results can be found in the Air Quality Monitoring Tool (in Dutch) and the Air Quality Monitoring Report (in Dutch).

 Extra measures to tackle air pollution

-If the annual air quality check shows that the Netherlands is not on track to meet the targets set out in the National Air Quality Cooperation Programme (NSL, in Dutch)), the government takes extra measures at national or local level.
+If the annual air quality monitoring shows that we are not on track to meet the targets in the National Air Quality Cooperation Programme (NSL, in Dutch)), then government must take extra steps.
+This can be at the national or local level.

-As of 1 January 2020, national rules (in Dutch) apply to municipalities that have low-emission zones, also known as environmental zones.
-In these zones municipalities may ban older diesel cars, lorries and buses that cause a lot of air pollution.
+Since 1 January 2020 there is a unified set of national rules (in Dutch) for municipalities with low-emission zones (also known as environmental zones).
+Older diesel cars, trucks and buses which cause significant air pollution are not allowed to enter these zones.
 Check the rules that apply in each municipality on the milieuzones.nl website (in Dutch).

-Cars, vans, coaches and lorries that run on any fuel other than diesel are allowed in all low-emission zones.
+Cars, vans, coach buses and trucks that run on petrol are still allowed to enter all low-emission zones.